adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 Changes the steering angle cap for turning inward.
 For example a value of `2.0` would let you steer 2° more than normal.

-The default cap (`0.0`) is already very accurate with keeping the steered wheels near their peak grip in a turn, so I don't see a need to change this.
-I only left this setting here for experimentation or edge cases.
+The default cap (`0.0`) is already pretty accurate with keeping the steered wheels near their peak grip in a turn, so I'd recommend sticking to it.
+I only left this setting in for experimentation or edge cases.
 You can ignore this basically.

 ___

 ### Countersteer limit offset
 > Range: `0.0` - `10.0` degrees

 Changes the steering angle cap for countersteering.
-This only applies to manual countersteer input, not the automatic countersteer.
+This only applies to manual countersteer input, not the car's self-steer tendency.

 This cap is relative to the angle of the slide.
 For example if the car is in a 20° slide, a value of `0.0` would let you countersteer up to 20° while a value of `5.0` would let you countersteer up to 25°.

 Higher values make countersteering more responsive and vice versa.

+I'd recommend using at least a few degrees here, as `0.0` can feel a bit limiting when countersteering.

 ___

 ### Photo mode

-This applies to keyboard input!
+This only applies to keyboard input!
 When enabled, it turns off auto-centering when the car is stationary.
 This means you can leave the wheels turned with no input required.
 It's useful for taking screenshots for example.

 ___

-# Countersteer tendency
+# Self-steer tendency
 These settings affect how the car's natural self-steer tendency behaves.
 Manual countersteering is not affected by these.

 ### Use steered wheels

-If enabled, the car's own countersteer force will be based on the forces at the steered wheels (usually the front wheels).
+If enabled, the car's self-steer force will be based on the forces at the steered wheels (usually the front wheels).
 This is more realistic, but can feel less stable at times.

 If disabled, forces will be measured at the rear wheels (regardless if they are steered).
 This is not realistic but it yields a more stable feel.
 If you disable this setting, I recommend decreasing [Response](#response) and [Damping](#damping) slightly, since this mode will inherently start countersteering a bit sooner and also won't overcorrect as much.